andreymatveev/jquery-inline-currency/README.md

 - `thousandsSplit` - thousands separator (can be empty, space, `.` or `,`)
 - `decimalsSplit` - decimals separator  (can be empty, space, `.` or `,`)

 Remember that this parameters can't be equal.

 ### Tooltip generation setup
 - `containerElement` and `containerClass` - element that will be appended to each price
-- `rateElement` and `rateClass` - element and class for each conversion
+- `rateElement` and `rateClass` - element and class for each exchange rate
 - `currencyElement` and `currencyClass` — element for each currency unit
+- `currencySplit` (Boolean or String) — excludes `rateElement` and generates exchange rates separated by `currencySplit` value

 ## Inline parameters
 Plugin also supports inline parameters (for exotic cases) which can help set price, base currency and convertTo for each price: